Heritage and climate action in communities

 The Place Standard Tool is a way of assessing places.

-Whether the place is well established, undergoing change, or is still being planned, we can use the tool, along with the Your Historic Place lens to help community groups explore connections between, place, people and their historic environment.
+Whether the place is well established, undergoing change or is still being planned, we can use the tool, applied with the Your Historic Place lens, to help community groups explore connections between place, people and their historic environment.

 This FREE workshop can be tailored specifically to each group.
 A session handout is provided with links to resources and a list of support that Keep Scotland Beautiful offers.